 by David Kuenzi, CFP®, Thun Financial Advisors

 Currency issues are often one of the most vexing and least well understood issues for investors.
 This is especially true for Americans abroad whose salaries and other income sources are often denominated in currencies other than U.S. Dollars (USD).
 The good news is that understanding how to properly incorporate currency considerations into a sound, long-term investment strategy is much easier than commonly understood.
-In this note (part 1 of a two part series) we pull back the opaque veil of “currency risk” that clouds investment and financial planning decisions for Americans abroad.
-We sketch a few, easy to understand principles that all investors can use to guide choices around currency denomination of savings and investment.What is “currency risk” in investing and financial planning?
+In part 1 of this two part series, we discussed principles of sound currency management in investing.
+In this part 2 below, we provide a practical guide on how and where investors can go to construct a globally diversified, multi-currency investment portfolio.How to build a diversified, multi-currency investment portfolio: the practical issues

 David Kuenzi, CFP®, Thun Financial Advisors